IBM/TDD-NodeJS-Containers/README.md

 ***figure 2: production flow***

-1. Consumer calls our  microservice over the internet (http/s request)
+1. Consumer calls the microservice over the internet (http/s request)
 1. ExpressJS `web server`   accepts the REST request (e.g. GET /convertCurrency/ZAR/USD/600.66)
 1. Code routing in Express passes the request to a service module which in turn calls the European Currency Exchange API
 1. An exchange rate for ZAR is retrieved and stored.
 The value of 600.66 South African Rands (ZAR) is converted to US Dollars(USD)